Enhancing Movement In-Home Pediatric & Adult Physical Therapy: Making Movement Easier

 WORK HISTORY

-Pediatric Development and Adult Musculoskeletal In-Home Physical Therapy, Self Employed: Maryland, 2022-current
+Enhancing Movement LLC: Development and Adult Musculoskeletal In-Home Physical Therapy, Self Employed: MD, 2022-current

-Kennedy Krieger Institute’s Early Childhood Development and Education Center (previously PACT): Pediatric Developmental Physical Therapy: Windsor Mill, MD, Senior PT and student mentor, 2005-current
+Kennedy Krieger Institute’s Early Childhood Development and Education Center (previously PACT): Pediatric Developmental Physical Therapy: Windsor Mill, MD, Senior PT Level IV, 2005-current

-Kennedy Krieger Institute Outpatient Pediatric Care: Baltimore, MD, Senior PT, 2018-2022
+Kennedy Krieger Institute Outpatient Pediatric Care: Baltimore, MD, Senior PT Level IV, 2018-2022

 Health West Rehabilitation servicing Yakima, and the Yakama Nation: For Pediatric Developmental Physical Therapy and Adult Rehab: Yakima, WA, Physical Therapist/Education Coordinator/Marketing Director, 1997 to 2002

-Department of Navy, Medically Related Services for Children: Pediatric Developmental Physical Therapy: Misawa Airbase, Japan, Pediatric School, Home, and Clinic Based Physical Therapist, 1994-1997
+Department of Navy, Medically Related Services for Children: Pediatric Developmental Physical Therapy: Misawa Airbase, Japan, Pediatric School, Home, and Clinic Based PT, 1994-1997

-• 11 trips to Haiti with Sante Total, Board Member since 2015
+• 11 trips to Haiti with Sante Total, Board Member: 2015 to current

 • 1 trip to Cambodia with Sustainable Cambodia, 2023